-When it comes to burn injuries, these often cause long-term effects because they can cause physical and cosmetic damages.
-Often times, they also cause emotional trauma as those who suffer burn injuries are concerned about their appearance and what others may think when they see them.
+When it comes to burning injuries, these often cause long-term effects because they can cause physical and cosmetic damage.
+Oftentimes, they also cause emotional trauma as those who suffer burn injuries are concerned about their appearance and what others may think when they see them.

 Even a broken bone, though, can require ongoing care and physical therapy.
 Some broken bones can puncture through the skin and out of your body.
 In any case, make sure you speak with a lawyer about your rights and maximizing your claim.

 A fatal injury is still considered an injury.
 However, the way legal matters proceed changes as the decedent is unable to file a claim.
 It’s crucial for family members and loved ones to recognize their rights.
 North Dakota has wrongful death laws that determine the various parties who can file this type of lawsuit on behalf of the deceased party.

 A wrongful death case is like any other situation, and it can occur because of someone’s negligence.
 Whenever this happens, that person or entity can be held accountable for their actions.
 It helps to have legal counsel with experience in handling wrongful death cases to best recognize your rights.

 At Pringle & Herigstad, P.C., we prioritize your rights and ability to pursue compensation.
 We know that there are numerous issues that you can encounter whenever you go through the process of filing a lawsuit after an injury.
 We aim to help you understand your options and protect you from large insurance companies who want to deny your claim and protect their profits.